-- Learning Community (5-10 credits) or 5 credits of General Education (social sciences, natural sciences or humanities).
+- Learning Community (5-10 credits) or 5 credits of General Education (social sciences, natural sciences or humanities) plus Integrative Experience (IE).
 Must be outside of technical area, approved by Department Chair.
-Please see INDEX regarding Learning Communities. - † Students who do not receive an appropriate test score will require additional coursework to develop necessary skills for entry into class. - $\protect\ensuremath{\ddagger}$ ENVC 199 may be taken at any time during the two-year program with Department Chair approval. - @ Electives must be chosen from within the sciences, GIS or computer technology. - A certificate in boat piloting from the U.S. Coast Guard will be required for this class. - ^ Satisfies General Education requirements (LC/GE) and PE 200.
+Please see INDEX regarding Learning Communities. - † Students who do not receive an appropriate test score will require additional coursework to develop necessary skills for entry into class. - ‡ ENVC 199 may be taken at any time during the twoyear program with Department Chair approval. - @ Electives must be chosen from within the sciences, GIS or computer technology. - $\ensuremath{^{}}$ A certificate in boat piloting from the U.S. Coast Guard will be required for this class. - $^{\wedge}$ Satisfies General Education requirements (LC/GE) and PE 200.